1214443427/van-life-project/README.md

 renting of van is not implemented.

 ## Credit
 This application is original from Scrimba's [React Router course](https://scrimba.com/learn/reactrouter6).
 The design of the website follows their [figma file](https://www.figma.com/file/igDA2NiMDhoaIIAqm5EnTq/%23VanLife?node-id=330%3A80&mode=dev).
 After I finished the course, I decided to re-build the app from scratch in order to test my skills.
-In addition to the basic functionalities cover by the course, I added authendications, editing, review fitering, photo gallery and a functional income graph.
+In addition to the basic functionalities cover by the course, I added authentications, editing, review filtering, photo gallery and a functional income graph.